JJiangUvic/CSC561/README.md

 2. An investigation into the relationship between 3D and video playback is needed.

 3. Improving the experimental equipment, if possible, by upgrading to high-resolution displays and using better cables.

+4. Increasing the analysis of the network component.